What It's All About

 The Controlled Environment Agriculture program at NMU provides a comprehensive and hands-on learning experience for students interested in this rapidly expanding field.
 The program offers a unique blend of theoretical knowledge and practical skills, equipping students with the tools needed to excel in a field focused on minimizing negative impact and maximizing yield.
 Students have access to state-of-the-art vertical farming systems and hydroponic set-ups where they gain valuable experience in crop cultivation, plant nutrition, pest management, environmental control systems, and automation technologies.

-The curriculum also emphasizes sustainability and resource management, highlighting the importance of minimizing water usage, energy consumption, and chemical inputs.
+The interdisciplinary curriculum also emphasizes sustainability and resource management, highlighting the importance of minimizing water usage, energy consumption, and chemical inputs.
 With dedicated faculty members, industry partnerships, and a strong focus on experiential learning, NMU's Controlled Environment Agriculture program prepares students for successful careers in the thriving and innovative field of indoor farming.

 Programs